abuseofnotation/category-theory-illustrated/_chapters/06_type.md

 $$z = z'[String]$$

-(Haskell does Type application that automatically for, so this is not a real Haskell syntax).
+(This is not a real Haskell syntax, as Haskell does type application automatically --- you just provide the value and the language deduces the type from it).

 Here are the typing rules themselves, *type abstraction* (or *TAbs*),